-- According to a study, tea tree oil, when used in mouthwashes, resulted in a decrease of gingivitis and plaque in the oral cavity of children (6).
+- According to a study, tea tree oil, when used in mouthwashes, resulted in a decrease of gingivitis and plaque in the oral cavity of children as well as prevented tooth decay (6).

 - A University of Michigan report states that tea tree oil can be a home remedy for fungal nail infection(8).
+Fungal nail infections generally take a long time to heal, and tea oil can help expediate the process.
 But there is no reference to its use in children.
-You may try and check for its efficacy or talk to your doctor about it.

 - A research study has found that “The cumulative acaricidal, antibacterial, antipruritic, anti-inflammatory, and wound healing effects of TTO may have the potential to successfully reduce the burden of scabies infection and the associated bacterial complications.”(9)

-- Some parents add a few drops of tea tree oil in the hair oil of children to address head lice.
+- Some parents add a few drops of tea tree oil in the hair oil of children to address head lice and reduce dandruff.
 But its effectiveness is not known.

 Remember, tea tree oil is not a medicine and not a replacement for a doctor’s advice.
 Essential oils may work for some children, while some might have side effects.

 Possible Side Effects Of Tea Tree Oil For Children